+Android TV OS provides the backbone for streamers of all kinds, with a growing app store and access to major streaming services including Netflix, Disney+, HBO Max, and more alongside games both local and streaming from the cloud.
 Android TV is built into dozens of different TV models, but if you’ve already got a panel you’re happy with, there’s no reason to upgrade just for software.
 With a simple HDMI port, you can refresh your TV with Android TV powering the experience.
-Here are the best Android TV set-top boxes in 2019 you can do that with.
+Here are the best Android TV set-top boxes in 2021 you can do that with.

-There are Android TV products available in all shapes and sizes.
+There are Android TV and Google TV products available in all shapes and sizes.
 From high-end TVs to the boxes sold by pay-TV operators, Google’s platform is growing quickly.
-In this roundup, though, we’re just taking a look at set-top boxes that anyone can buy for any TV.
+In this roundup, though, we’re just taking a look at set-top boxes and streaming sticks that anyone can buy for any TV.

 For the 2019 revision, there’s the standard Shield TV which is a compact device designed to fit basically anywhere in your setup and is essentially just a streaming device.
-The other new Shield TV is a proper set-top box with the same design as the previous models and both come with the same Android TV software.
+It’s shaped like a tube, offering a more compact shape compared to previous generations.
+The other new Shield TV is a proper set-top box with the same design as the previous models, and both come with the same Android TV software.

-The smaller Shield TV comes with the Tegra X1+ chipset, a microSD card slot, 8GB of storage, 2GB of RAM, and Android TV with Pie.
-That provides more than enough power and storage for all your favorite streaming apps — Amazon Prime Video included — and it an even handle games at 4K HDR.
-The new Shield can even handle Dolby Vision and Atmos as well.
+The smaller Shield TV comes with the Tegra X1+ chipset, 8GB of storage, 2GB of RAM, and Android TV with Pie.
+While that storage is limiting, there’s a microSD card slot to expand it quickly and easily.
+The Shield can also handle Dolby Vision and Atmos.

 If you’ve got the budget for it, the Shield TV is a no-brainer.
 There are no caveats or real issues with this device, and for a starting price of $149, it’s not overly expensive, either.
 Functions like game streaming are excellent additions.